 Private collection

-Roofs covered in snow.
+Roofs under snow.
 1889

 oil on canvas, 25x33.5

-I. Grabar began to try his hand in the field of landscape in the late 1880s, when he painted "The Roof with Snow".
-This canvas foreshadowed one of the main themes of I. Grabar's landscape painting - the theme of Russian winter and Russian snows.
+I. Grabar began to try his hand at landscape painting back in the late 1880s, when he painted “Roof with Snow.”
+This canvas foreshadowed one of the main themes of I. Grabar’s landscape painting - the theme of Russian winter and Russian snows.

 The main early landscapes of I. Grabar were created in 1903-1908.
-The year 1904 turned out to be especially successful for the artist, when he painted such paintings as "Rook's Nests", "March Snow" and "February Blue".
-It was these landscapes that first of all stopped the attention of the audience at the exhibition of the "Union of Russian Artists" in 1904.
-The critics called I. Grabar's canvases "almost the best at the exhibition", because rarely anyone has such "like his, the transfer of nature."
-But he was then a young artist, just starting his career.
+The year 1904 was especially successful for the artist, when he painted such paintings as “Rooks’ Nests,” “March Snow” and “February Blue.”
+It was these landscapes that primarily attracted the attention of viewers at the exhibition of the Union of Russian Artists in 1904.
+Critics called I. Grabar’s canvases “almost the best at the exhibition,” because it’s rare to see someone “like his, conveying nature.”
+But at that time he was a young artist, just beginning his creative path.

-Success with the public and critics was especially important also because the "Union of Russian Artists" was at that time the leading exhibition association, which included in its ranks the most gifted artists.
+Success with the public and critics was especially important because the Union of Russian Artists was at that time the leading exhibition association, which included the most gifted artists in its ranks.

-"February Blue"
+"February Azure"

 1904

-Canvas, oil.
+Oil on canvas.
 141 x 83 cm

 State Tretyakov Gallery

 "One Hundred Great Paintings" by N.A.
-Ionina, publishing house "Veche", 2002
+Ionin, Veche Publishing House, 2002